canonical/praecepta/en/index.md

 ### Placeholders in code blocks

-There are many times when it will be necessary for the user to supply terms or data to a command which cannot be known in advance, for example IP addresses or names.
+There are many situations where it's necessary for users to provide their own information in a code block, such as IP addresses or names.
 It is common to substitute such values with a placeholder, where the placeholder consists of delimiters that contain terms that suggest the necessary input.
 For example: